-Good Bad Flicks is a webseries created and hosted by Cecil Trachenburg in which he reviews movies that are either So Bad, It's Good or Need More Love while also providing some interesting production histories of said movies.
-He currently became a member of The Escapist, and is also part of Geek Juice Media (where he riffs alongside Brad Jones amongst others) and The Agony Booth.
+Good Bad Flicks is a webseries created and hosted by Cecil Trachenburg in which he reviews movies that are either So Bad, It's Good or Needs More Love while also providing some interesting production histories of said movies.
+He was formerly a part of The Escapist, but was let go in 2017 (along with other members at the time) but is in good terms with the site and still attends their twitch streams.
+He is also a part of Geek Juice Media (where he riffs alongside Brad Jones amongst others) and The Agony Booth.

 Good Bad Flicks provides examples of:

 - Accentuate the Negative: Averted.
 Cecil's whole reason for this show is to take unpopular movies and explain why they are better than their reputation suggests.

 - Arson, Murder, and Jaywalking: He said that the most unrealistic moment in Catwoman was Sally ending up with a boyfriend at the end.